sstsimulator/sst-docs/docs/cpp/output/output.md

 ### Remarks

 Print a message during execution.
-If called with the CALL_INFO macro it will prepended the message with the expanded prefix set in the call to the [init function](cpp/output/init.md).
-If called with just a string it will not prepend anything.
+If called with the CALL_INFO macro, it will prepended the message with the expanded prefix set in the call to the [init function](cpp/output/init.md).
+If called with just a string, it will not prepend anything.

 ## Requirements